Flatout007/algo_problems/Algorithims/Binary_Search.md

         if mid ever equals x:  return mid

-        if current mid is smaller than x: binary search(arr, l, mid - 1, x)
+        if current mid is smaller than x: return binary search(arr, l, mid - 1, x)

-        else if current mid is greater than x: binary search(arr, mid + 1, r, x)
+        else if current mid is greater than x: return binary search(arr, mid + 1, r, x)

    else I reached the end, so x is not found therefore, return -1;
 ```